A RPG system to create any custom tabletop rpg gaming experience you can imagine!

 • Cost – The base cost of this level of availability.
 No matter what the item is, its value will determine its availability.

-• Roll – The roll that would be needed if the player is allowed make a roll to see if the item is available for purchase or trade.
+• Roll – The roll that would be needed if the player is allowed to even make a roll to see if the item is available for purchase or trade.
 Rolls are made with a d20 (20 Sided Die).
 The player can add their Character Tier to the roll.

 These are the Atomic RPG System Game rules that do not fit well in other sections of the Atomic RPG System website.
 Most rules for the Atomic RPG System are explained in full in the specific section of the Atomic RPG System website.
 Use the search feature on the Atomic RPG System website to find the game rules you are looking for.
 For further discussion and clarification on specific Atomic RPG System game rules, look on our Atomic RPG System Forum or Atomic RPG System FAQ page.